Want to apply to a Big 4 accounting firm for your articleship? But how to do it?

 Generally, an article at EY will get around 5 months of leave, i.e. from the month of December if the attempt is due in May next year.

-There will be hardly any issues that an article will face with respect to leaves.
+There will be hardly any issues that an article will face with respect to study leaves.

 Everything is possible and never give up.

-Also, I request the readers of this article to wish me good luck for my CA Final exams which I’ll be appearing in May 2019 – he concluded.
+I hope you enjoy reading my story.
+I request you to wish me good luck for my CA Final exams which I have appeared in May 2019.

 What is your articleship experience?